mwarning/docker-openwrt-build-env/README.md

 # Docker OpenWrt Builder

-Build OpenWrt images in a Docker container when building OpenWrt on the host systems fails.
+Build OpenWrt images in a Docker container.
+This is sometimes necessary when building OpenWrt on the host systems fails, e.g. when some dependency is too new.
 Tested with LEDE-17.01 and OpenWrt-18.06.

 ## Prerequisites